Shivam-Bhardwaj/RAP/README.md

 ---

-## 📋 Setup Instructions (from Original RAP)
+## Setup Instructions (from Original RAP)

-*The following section contains setup instructions from the original RAP repository for reference.*
+The following section contains setup instructions from the original RAP repository for reference.

 ### Requirements